 string streams

-The first and also I love this way to convert string to int C++ and I know you also love.
+The first and also I love this way to convert string to int C++.

 To convert from string representation to integer value, we can use std::stringstream.